claws-lab/projection-in-MLLMs/README.md

     --load-4bit
 ```

-Additionally, make sure that you download the `mm_projection.bin` corresponding to the llava-v1.5-7b model from the following link: https://huggingface.co/liuhaotian/llava-v1.5-7b/tree/main
+Additionally, make sure that the `mm_projection.bin` corresponding to the llava-v1.5-7b model is downloaded from the following link: https://huggingface.co/liuhaotian/llava-v1.5-7b/tree/main .
+To use any other LLaVa-1.5 variant, explore the Model Zoo in the original repository.

 ### Datasets
 We use $4$ different datasets in this work: